Dr Alexander Fox

 Sometimes our problem is not so much a specific issue but more a general sense of malaise.
 What we used to enjoy no longer moves us, we can feel disconnected and indifferent to others, and our days seem to stretch out like some infinite grey plain.

-Even worse than apathy is when we are at our most despairing and our painful indifference morphs into a compulsive, negative call to action.
-Suicidal thoughts and perhaps even attempts become a mainstay of our lives, as we are tempted by the seductively simple solution of ending it all.
+When we are at our most despairing, our painful numbness may morph into a compulsive, negative call to action.
+Suicidal thoughts and perhaps even attempts become a possibility.

-In response, i would say that, as counter intuitive as it may seem, you don't actually want to end the existence of you as a person, but rather to end the pain that you are feeling.
-Suicide is seductive as a solution when you have equated you and your pain and you feel that both are forever entwined.
+Yet, as counter intuitive as it may seem, I contend that you do not want to end the existence of you as a person, but rather to end the pain that you are feeling.
+Suicide is seductive as a solution when you have equated you and your pain, and you feel that both are forever entwined.

-However, that is simply not the case.
-Through the right kind of therapeutic work, you can a) manage to come to terms with your pain; b) we can work together on finding what can be termed life-based solutions to your problems, which includes reconnecting with your fundamental values and what drives you in a positive direction (this can be called finding your 'why') c) we can also work on self-forgiveness for actions that you have taken in the past that you feel guilty about.
-Your regrets can indeed be honored and learnt from without them becoming some stick to beat yourself with.
+That is not the case, though.
+Through the right kind of therapeutic work, you can a) manage to come to terms with your pain; b) we can work together on finding solutions to your problems, which includes reconnecting with your fundamental values and what drives you in a positive direction (this can be called finding your 'why') c) we can also work on self-forgiveness for actions that you have taken in the past that you feel guilty about.
+Your regrets can indeed be honoured and learnt from without them becoming something to berate yourself over.